-This Policy has been prepared to meet the requirements of all relevant laws and regulations relating to data protection, whether local, national or supranational, including (i) the Data Protection Act 2018 and the Privacy and Electronic Communications Regulations (EC Directive) 2003 (S/2003i2426) (ii) all applicable requirements of the General Data Protection Regulation ((EU) 2016/679) (“GDPR”) and any national implementing laws, regulations and secondary legislation, as amended or updated from time to time, in the UK unless and until the GDPR is no longer directly applicable in the UK and then (iii) any successor legislation to the GDPR or the Data Protection Act 2018 and also The Privacy and Electronic Communications (EC Directive) (Amendment) Regulations 2011.
+This Policy has been prepared to meet the requirements of all relevant laws and regulations relating to data protection including (i) the Data Protection Act 2018 and the Privacy and Electronic Communications Regulations (PECR) (ii) all applicable requirements of the General Data Protection Regulation ((EU) 2016/679) to the extent retained in the UK (UK GDPR) and any implementing laws, regulations and secondary legislation, as amended or updated from time to time, in the UK and then any successor legislation to the UK GDPR, the Data Protection Act 2018 and PECR (the Data Protection Legislation).

 It is important that the personal data we hold about you is accurate and current.
 Please advise us if your personal information changes during your relationship with us.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way or improperly altered or disclosed.
 In addition, we only authorise access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.